hindman/optopus/README.md

 ap.add_argument('path', nargs = '*', help = 'Path(s) to input')
 ```

-The Optopus configuration is more efficient (48% the size of argparse), more
+The Argle configuration is more efficient (48% the size of argparse), more
 readable, and requires less API knowledge.
 You just type what you want and have
 to remember little more than a mostly already-known syntax.
 Note that [Example
-1](#example-1) used what Optopus calls a usage-variant syntax: it expressed the
+1](#example-1) used what Argle calls a usage-variant syntax: it expressed the
 full command-line grammar in schematic form.
 Example 2 uses a closely related
 syntax, called opt-spec syntax.
 Each line configures a single Opt (a
 configuration object representing a positional argument or option) using the